frey338111/wholesale-partner/Wholesale/PartnerPortal/README.md

 - Friendly URLs using `slug`
 - Admin grid with inline actions (edit/delete)
 - Image upload to `pub/media/wholesale/`
-- GraphQL support: fetch partner by slug
+- GraphQL support: list or seach partner by name

 ---